deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13394/index.md

 > </details>

-> Table 1 presents the performance of various LLMs (both zero-shot and fine-tuned) on the RECON benchmark, measured by the linear weighted Cohen's Kappa score.
+> Table 1 presents the Linear Weighted Cohen's Kappa scores achieved by various models (both zero-shot and fine-tuned) on the RECON test set, indicating the correlation between their evaluation scores and human judgements.

 {{< table-caption >}}